BodiAugustus/ashley_defi/README.md

 #137.
 Added UI message depending on activate state of purchased course by adding to conditional in CourseCard inside of marketplace/index.
 Added size classes in Message component.

 #138.
-Disabled UI messages when network changed by bringing in the network to useOwnedCourse and then reload the browser amending the useEffect in useNetwork.js.
+Disabled UI messages when network changed by bringing in the network to useOwnedCourse and then reloading the browser by amending the useEffect in useNetwork.js.

+#139.
+Removed useEffect that was used to listen to network chsnges in useNetwork and moved inside of the provider file using setListeners.